- Renewables Rising

 From the newsletter

 African securitisation deals are on the rise.
 Sun King, an off-grid solar firm, set the precedent in July with a $156 million securitisation in local currency.
-Ivory Coast then rolled out its deal to finance its national "Electricity for All Program."

 More details